Frequently Asked Questions

 Q. What if I need to buy something I can’t charge to my grant account?

 A. There are other options depending on the item.
-A research credit card does exist that can be used to order online supplies or services, etc. Contact Mary Cox (firstname.lastname@example.org) or 4-4185 to use the card.
+Eric Hamilton has a credit card to order online supplies or services, etc. Visit or contact Eric!

 Q. How do I hire someone onto my grant project?

-A. You will work with Mary Cox, the post award person in our office, to get that done.
+A. You will work with Eric Hamilton to get that done.

 Q. If I have a question, who can I call for help?

-A. You can call Edith Millikan or Mary Cox for help at any time.
-Visit the Contact Us page in this site!
+A. You can call Edith Millikan or Eric Hamilton for help at any time.
+Please see the Faculty-Staff intranet Research home page for contact information.

 Q. Where can I find information about budgeting rates such as indirect cost and fringe benefits?